 - Make sure you're connected to the internet so you can download the latest copy of the Mac operating system able to run on your machine.
 This is likely to be macOS Sierra, but an older Mac may need an earlier version of OS X.

-- Use an app like SuperDuper or Carbon Copy Cloner to clone your internal hard drive to an external drive.
+- Clone your internal hard drive to an external drive, using an app like SuperDuper or Carbon Copy Cloner.
 This enables you to access all your old files, and the drive can be re-cloned to the internal drive if you want to restore your Mac.
 Read more about this step here.

 - Deauthorise your iTunes store account.
 (You should also deauthorise any third-party apps, such as Photoshop, that are locked to your Mac.)
 Read more about this step here.